Award Ceremony Of My Chinese Story China-Africa Photo And Video Competition Held In Beijing

 Date

-The award ceremony of the "My Chinese Story" China-Africa Photo and video Competition was held in Beijing on Nov.
-1.
+(MENAFN- GlobeNewsWire - Nasdaq) BEIJING, Nov.
+05, 2024 (GLOBE NEWSWIRE) -- The award ceremony of the "My Chinese Story" China-Africa Photo and video Competition was held in Beijing on Nov.
+1. The competition was sponsored by the Secretariat of the Chinese Follow-up Committee of the Forum on China-Africa Cooperation (FOCAC) and the China Public diplomacy Association, with Global Times online (huanqiu.com) serving as the organizer.

 The ceremony was attended by nearly 200 people, including diplomatic envoys from nearly 30 countries to China, such as Egypt, Republic of the Congo, Lesotho, Chad and Central African Republic, award-winning creators and representatives of winning enterprises, and Chinese and foreign journalists.